efrecon/primer/README.md

 ## Steps

 At the time of writing, primer already have the following steps implemented.
 This list will grow with personal needs, or with the help of the community.
-PRs are welcome!
+[PR]s are welcome!

 * `packages` upgrades the system to the latest and installs additional packages.
 * `users` takes a `/etc/passwd` inspired colon separated file to create a number